Speak to one of our experts now about this offer

 Learn how Zanzibar’s world-famous spices are produced at a local farm.
 On this half-day tour, you’ll be picked up from your hotel and taken to one of the island’s top plantations, which has been growing various spices for generations.
 The farm is also home to tropical fruit trees such as coconut, mango and papaya, some of which your guide will pick for you to sample.

 Throughout the tour, your guide will point out everything from black pepper, vanilla and ginger to turmeric, cardamom and cinnamon.
-Learn how these precious spices are produced, from seed to harvest, and then exported all over the planet.
+Learn how these precious spices are produced, from seed to harvest, and then exported all over the world.
 One of the most famous spices you'll see are cloves, which locals often sun-dry and then squeeze to extract their oil for use in medicated soaps.

 Jozani Forest Tour (from Stone Town, Beaches S/SE & N/NE)